EternalYoshi/ThreeWorkTool/README.md

 - Replacing/injecting m3a entries means the respective LMT file is going to be rebuilt so replacing will take an extra second or two.

 Remember that you can export textures as .DDS files.
 You can select the extension between .tex(which is by default), .dds, and .png via the Export option's Dialog.

+You can now reorder nodes in the same directory.
+You can do so by right clicking and selecting move up or move down, or just press CTRL + UP/CTRL + DOWN.

+Chain List files control what physics files(.chn and .ccl)are used on the character.
+Removing an entry will disable that physics file from being used.